The “Employment Situation Report”

 The “Employment Situation Report” is based on data from the following two surveys:

 - the Current Population Survey, also known as the household survey

 - the Current Employment Statistics Survey, also known as the establishment survey

 The household survey provides information on the labor force, employment, and unemployment.
 The establishment survey covers employment, hours, earnings, and payrolls.
 The household survey covers the entire non-institutionalized civilian population, while the establishment survey covers people working in the private sector or government.

-In December, payrolls increased by 252,000, well in excess of Wall Street’s expected 240,000.
-The ADP survey, prepared by ADP, LLC, predicted the number would come in at 241,000.
-But the ADP numbers predict the final revisions, not the initial survey.
+In February, payrolls increased by 295,000, well in excess of Wall Street expectations of 235,000.
+The ADP survey, prepared by ADP, LLC, predicted the number would come in at 212,000.
+Investors should remember the ADP numbers are meant to forecast the final payroll number, not the advance number

 Private payrolls increased by 288,000, while manufacturing payrolls rose by 8,000.
 Private services payrolls increased by 259,000.
 Government employment increased by 7,000 jobs.